nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 From the diagram illustrated above:
 1. `LogicManager` has its `execute()` method called when a user enters the `"listPool"` command.
-1. `AddressBookParser` class is then instantiated, which subsequently instantiates an `ListPoolCommand` object to be returned to `LogicManager`.
+1. `AddressBookParser` class is then accessed, which subsequently instantiates an `ListPoolCommand` object to be returned to `LogicManager`.
 1. `LogicManager` would subsequently invoke the `execute()` method of the `ListPoolCommand`.
 1. The model filtered pool list is then updated with `updateFilteredPoolList()` with a predicate to show all pools in the list `PREDICATE_SHOW_ALL_POOLS`.
 1. Finally, a `CommandResult` would be instantiated to indicate the completion status of the command and returned back to `LogicManager`.